runtimeverification/k/k-distribution/pl-tutorial/1_k/4_imp++/lesson_8/README.md

 Note that we rearrange a bit the semantics, to group the semantics of old IMP's constructs together, and separate it from the new IMP++'s semantics.

-There is a detailed discussion at the end of the document about the `--transition` option of `kompile`, because that is important and we want the poster to include everything we learned in this part of the tutorial.

 You can go even further and manually edit the generated Latex document.
 You typically want to do that when you want to publish your language definition, or parts of it, and you need to finely tune it to fit the